St Ives Harbour on Sunday 3rd May 2020 during the Spring lockdown

 ARTS AND ENTERTAINMENT

-St Ives Library & Information Service– Library open for click and collect service.
-Monday to Saturday 9:30 am – 4 pm.
+St Ives Library & Information Service– Monday to Saturday 9:30 am – 4 pm.

 Friends of St Ives Library virtual bookclub email stivesfosil@gmail.com or Facebook